 Trees are essential to life; their value cannot be overstated.
-Most trees and woodlands in cities are planted to provide aesthetic qualities or screening.
+Most trees and woodland in cities are planted to provide beauty or screening.
 Whilst these are two excellent reasons for their use, they also serve many other purposes.
 The benefits of trees can be grouped into social, environmental, and economic categories.